British Society for Haematology

 The British Society for Haematology is a registered charity founded in 1960 for professionals specialising in haematology, the medical specialism covering blood disorders including cancers.
 Apart from representing the interests of its members, it publishes the British Journal of Haematology and the open-access journal EJHaem, and issues guidelines on haematological conditions.

 Membership

-Full membership to the society is open to all but usually consists of senior haematology professionals, including consultants, senior lecturers, senior scientists and Allied Health Professionals at band 8b and above.
-Full membership also requires payment of an annual membership fee.
+Full membership to the society is open to all but usually consists of senior haematology professionals, including consultants, senior lecturers, senior scientists, and allied health professionals at band 8b and above.
+Full membership also requires the payment of an annual membership fee.

 A reduced fee full membership is also available for established haematology professionals, including Specialty Trainees, Academic Clinical Fellows, residents of Low-and-Middle-Income Countries, Specialty Doctors, Post-doctoral researchers and scientists and Allied Health Professionals of bands 8a.

 Associate membership is available for undergraduate and full-time post-graduate students, foundation doctors, core trainees, IM trainees, STP trainees, nurses and allied health professionals up to and including Band 7.
 It is also available for retired professionals that wish to access the British Journal of Haematology or vote in Society elections.